nncore.nn

 Parameters:

-• k_dims (int | None, optional) – The dimensions of key matrix.
+• k_dims (int | None, optional) – Dimensions of key matrix.
 If not specified, it will be the same as q_dims.
 Default: None.

-• v_dims (int | None, optional) – The dimensions of value matrix.
+• v_dims (int | None, optional) – Dimensions of value matrix.
 If not specified, it will be the same as q_dims.
 Default: None.

-• h_dims (int | None, optional) – The hidden dimensions.
+• h_dims (int | None, optional) – Hidden dimensions.
 If not specified, it will be the same as q_dims.
 Default: None.

-• o_dims (int | None, optional) – The output dimensions.
+• o_dims (int | None, optional) – Output dimensions.
 If not specified, it will be the same as q_dims.
 Default: None.

 • bias (bool, optional) – Whether to add the bias term.
 Default: True.